Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Methodology

-Except for some additional moment conditions in Assumption \ref{as:1} (ii), these assumptions are identical to those used in \cite{BaiLumsdaineStock1998}.
 The error term processes are assumed to be linear processes in Assumption \ref{as:1}, satisfying the required conditions to ensure the validity of the functional central limit theorem for partial sum processes constructed from them (see, for example, Theorem 3.4 in \cite{PhillipsSolo1992} and its multivariate extension in \cite{Phillips1995}).
 Further, $w_t$ is given as a stationary process with a sufficiently well-behaved distribution.
-Assumption \ref{as:2} is less restrictive than it initially seems considering that $w_t$ might include the leads and lags of changes in $X_t$ (see, for example, \cite{Saikkonen1991}, \cite{PhillipsLoretan1991}, and \cite{StockWatson1993} for a treatment of second-order biased estimators in the context of cointegrating regressions).\footnote{We note that Assumption \ref{as:2} is stronger than the moment conditions given in Assumption \ref{as:1} (ii) and replaces them in the corresponding results (Theorem \ref{th:2} -- Theorem \ref{th:4}).
-However, Assumption \ref{as:2} is not necessary to proof Theorem \ref{th:1}.} The moment conditions in Assumption \ref{as:3} are required to ensure the existence of a uniformly bounded first moment over all $t$.
-This is, for example, satisfied for unit root processes with i.i.d.\ normal increments and linear Gaussian processes with absolutely summable coefficients, respectively.
+Note that these assumptions could be replaced by other sufficient conditions that conform with a strong invariance principle or functional central limit theorem.
+We assume that $\Omega_{\xi}$ is positive definite which implies that $X_t$ is non-cointegrated.
+This ensures that the coefficients of $X_t$ have the standard $T$ rate of convergence.
+Assumption \ref{as:2} is chosen for technical reasons but it is less restrictive than it initially seems considering that $w_t$ might include the leads and lags of changes in $X_t$ (see, for example, \cite{Saikkonen1991}, \cite{PhillipsLoretan1991}, and \cite{StockWatson1993} for a treatment of second-order biased estimators in the context of cointegrating regressions).\footnote{We note that Assumption \ref{as:2} is stronger than the moment conditions given in Assumption \ref{as:1} (ii) and replaces them in the corresponding results (Theorem \ref{th:2} -- Theorem \ref{th:4}).
+However, Assumption \ref{as:2} is not necessary to proof Theorem \ref{th:1}.}

+Assumption \ref{as:1} allows for serially correlated error terms but this conflicts with endogenous regressors like lagged dependent variables.
+The results presented in the following remain valid for endogenous regressors as long as the errors are not permitted to be serially correlated \citep[][discuss this issue on page 51]{BaiPerron1998}.\footnote{The simulation results presented in Table S6 in Supplementary Material A show that the structural break detection remains consistent for endogenous regressors and white noise errors.}

 We follow \cite{LiPerron2017} and \cite{OkaPerron2018} and apply scaling factors in Equation~\eqref{eq:nobreak} so that the order of all regressors is the same.\footnote{Higher order deterministic trends can be included in the model in the same way as long as the corresponding scaling factors are applied.} To simplify notation, we write the system of equations in its stacked form as